Jahfry/Miscellaneous/proxmoxVE71/README.md

 I'm using Proxmox VE 7.1 to then run multiple VMs and containers.
 These files *should* be a log of everything I did to get my system configured.

-* *These are long pages, geared more towards new users than experts.*
+* *These pages are detailed, geared more towards documentation vs quick start.*
-* While I have tested these directions multiple times on fresh installs **on my own system**, *I can't verify on* ***your system***.
-I'm trying to add enough extra information to help you figure out workarounds.
+* I have tested these directions multiple times on fresh installs **on my own system**, *but they can't include every detail for* ***your system***.
+Adding extra information to help you figure out workarounds.
-* If you run into **something wrong**, *please [add an Issue](https://github.com/Jahfry/Miscellaneous/issues)*.
-This guide may get posted to other sites like Reddit and it will be helpful to not need to track all links.
+* If you find **something wrong**, * (or have a question) please [add an Issue](https://github.com/Jahfry/Miscellaneous/issues)*.
+This may may get linked to other sites and it will be helpful to not need to track all links.
-* Feel free to ask questions via 'Issues'.

-*I'm posting publicly for 3 reasons:*

-* Log what I did in case I need to redo the install later [for personal reasons](https://github.com/Jahfry/Miscellaneous)
-* Have something others can sanity check for me
-* Assuming it is sane, allow others to use it as a **verbose** guide

 If you're configuring a similar system, start on [01.
 Hardware](01.Hardware.md).

-If you're here for a specific topic, look through the [Content Map](#content-map).
+If here for a specific topic, look through 'Content Map' (next).

 ---

 ## Content Map:

 **NOTE:** I run my commands in many of these pages logged in as 'root' in a 'bash' shell.
-If you do something different just know you'll need to modify some commands rather than using directly as copied.
-Or log in as root and run `bash` before pasting.
+If you do something different you'll need to modify some commands (like adding `sudo` rather than using directly as copied.
+Or log in as root and run `bash` before pasting commands.

 1. If logged in to a non-root user (with permission), `su -` to switch to root (password for this is the root password)
 2. If in a different shell, `bash` (I do use bash syntax at times)